nystudio107/spin-up-craft/README.md

 The project you'll get is the default Craft starter you might create with `composer create-project craftcms/craft`, with the Spin Up Craft scaffolding around it.

+If you intend to allow people to use this project in a browser via Github Codespaces (see below), you'll want to go to the repo **Settings** and check the **Template repository** checkbox.

 ## Using your Craft CMS project in a browser via Github Codespaces

 1. Go to your repo in Github